Area Sports Briefs: July 14

 Mike Gustavsson has been promoted to head girls softball coach at Mandan High.

 Gustavsson has spent the past three years as an assistant coach for the Braves.
-He has over 20 years coaching experience, including 15 years in the Babe Ruth baseball program, 15 years with the Century High baseball team and three with the 18U fastpitch program.
+He has over 20 years coaching experience, including 15 years in the Babe Ruth baseball, 15 years with the Century High baseball team and three years with the 18U fastpitch program.

 "We’re proud to announce the hiring of Mike as the second head coach of our softball program," Mandan Athletic Director Mark Wiest said.
 "We’re excited about the wealth of knowledge that Mike will bring to the program."